guardian/secure-contact/README.md

 #### 1. Install Python

-Mac users can use homebrew to install Python 3:
+MacOS users can use homebrew to install Python 3:

 ```bash
 brew install python3